compiledkernel-idk/pacboost/README.md

 ## Licensing

 **pacboost** is licensed under the **GNU General Public License v3.0**.
-Copyright (C) 2025 compiledkernel-idk and pacboost contributors.
+Copyright (C) 2025 compiledkernel-idk, NacreousDawn596 and other pacboost contributors.